Night of the Twisters: Plot

-Seconds after the sirens sound again, a worried Arthur rushes to tell Danny of a tornado alert that was just broadcast over the radio.
-Right then, a violent tornado hits their neighborhood, sending Danny and Arthur scrambling to get Ryan and take cover in the basement.
-As the twister starts to obliterate the Hatches' home, they ride out the storm in the shower of the basement's bathroom; they remain there for several more minutes after the tornado passes, as rain and hail hit them from above the gaping hole where the first floor of the house once stood, and as water from one of the severed underground pipes seeps in underneath them.
-After Danny and Arthur – who become fearful whether or not their families survived – escape from the basement of the leveled house (with Ryan in tow) through the collapsing floor beams with the help of Stacey (who arrived after the storm passed, searching for Arthur), and look in awe of the rubble that was once the Hatch family home, Stacey informs Arthur that the rest of their family is alive, although Ronnie Vae was sucked out of the Darlingtons' now-demolished home (as she, Stacey and Mrs. Darlington were unable to fit under the master bed with the other four female Darlington children, leaving the three having to resort to lying flat on the floor) and briefly knocked unconscious after landing into the bushes of their neighbors, the Winegars.
-After Dan spots the wreckage of Goldie's home and Linda's car in the next yard over, Stacey and Arthur spot Linda running toward them, later recalling how she and Mrs. Smiley took shelter as the tornado came at them.
+Seconds later, the sirens sound again, and Arthur rushes to tell Danny of a tornado alert that was broadcast over the radio.
+Right then, a tornado hits their neighborhood, sending Danny and Arthur scrambling to get Ryan and take cover in the basement.
+As the twister starts to obliterate the Hatches' home, they ride out the storm in the shower of the basement's bathroom; they remain there after the tornado passes, as rain and hail hit them from above the hole where the house's first floor once stood, and as water from one of the severed underground pipes seeps in underneath them.
+Danny and Arthur escape from the basement (with Ryan in tow) through the collapsing floor beams with the help of Stacey (who arrived after the storm passed, searching for Arthur).
+She informs Arthur that the rest of their family is alive, although Ronnie Vae was sucked out of the Darlingtons' now-demolished home (as she, Stacey and Mrs. Darlington could not fit under the master bed with the other four Darlington children, leaving the three having to resort to lying flat on the floor) and knocked unconscious after landing into the bushes of their neighbors, the Winegars.
+Stacey and Arthur spot Linda running toward them, later recalling how she and Mrs. Smiley took shelter.